 Make a Promise to My Planet Postcard Competition

-Kirkby Lonsdale is launching a postcard competition called A Promise to My Planet – My Message to COP26.
-We are inviting everyone to send their message to politicians and MPs at COP26 in Glasgow and take the lead in making a promise to the planet to tackle climate change.
+Kirkby Lonsdale launched a postcard competition called A Promise to My Planet – My Message to COP26.
+We are invited everyone to send their message to politicians and MPs at COP26 in Glasgow and take the lead in making a promise to the planet to tackle climate change.